JelleZijlstra/typing-spec/spec/spec.rst

 **Definitions**:

-* *Data, and non-data protocols*: A protocol is called non-data protocol if it only contains methods as members (for example ``Sized``, ``Iterator``, etc).
+* *Data and non-data protocols*: A protocol is called a non-data protocol if it only contains methods as members (for example ``Sized``, ``Iterator``, etc).
 A protocol that contains at least one non-method member (like ``x: int``) is called a data protocol.